vyperlang/vyper/.github/ISSUE_TEMPLATE/vip.md

 ## Dependencies
 If this VIP depends on any other VIPs being implemented, please mention them.

+## References
+Add any references that this VIP might reference (other VIPs/issues, links to blog posts, etc.)

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/)